athervvidhate/athervvidhate/README.md

 🎓 Data Science Student at UC San Diego <br/>
-📝  I'm currently working as an Software Engineer Intern at SmartQED.<br/>
+📝  I'm currently working as an AI R&D Intern at Intellinum.<br/>
 📬  Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/athervvidhate/)!<br/>

 # 💻 Tech Stack: